Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Public protection rating:  1/5, +1 per Commonwealth Happiness technology other than Basic Income that has been implemented.
 	14. Technological smoothness:  3/5
 	15. Technological extremophilia:  Territory average
+	16. Stress/Boredom rating:  4/5 (Stressful)
-	16. Kind of person most protected:  Charismatic lawyers.
+	17. Kind of person most protected:  Charismatic lawyers.
+	18. Special categories:  Diversifying, Empathy Maximizer, Galactic Politics
+	19. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited)
 16. Three Shift Society
 	1. Mechanism proposal:  Facially, this is one of the wonders of literalism in the game.
 Increasing utilization of infrastructure during off-peak hours, and generally shifting peak demand to off-peak demand, *is* a way to increase efficiency and population density.
 So what goes wrong?
 Why is it so expensive?
 	2. Downside analysis:  Most people can't do this.
 More of the public is stressed-out and insomniac as a result of spreading these schedules widely.
 Resentment against the bureaucracy increases as a source of suffering is generated with an obvious cause.